rhoai-rhtap/data-science-pipelines-tekton/manifests/opendatahub/README.md

 1. The cluster needs to be OpenShift 4.9 or higher
 2. OpenShift Pipelines 1.7.2 or higher needs to be installed on the cluster
-3. The Red Hat Openshift Data Science operator needs to be installed
+3. The Open Data Hub operator needs to be installed
 4. The default installation namespace for Data Science Pipelines is `odh-applications`.
 This namespace will need to be created.
 In case you wish to install in a custom location, create it and update the kfdef as documented below.

 ### Installation Steps

 1. Ensure that the prerequisites are met.
-2. Apply the kfdef at [kfctl_openshift_ds-pipelines.yaml](https://github.com/red-hat-data-services/odh-manifests/blob/master/kfdef/kfctl_openshift_ds-pipelines.yaml).
+2. Apply the kfdef at [kfctl_openshift_ds-pipelines.yaml](https://github.com/opendatahub-io/odh-manifests/blob/master/kfdef/kfctl_openshift_ds-pipelines.yaml).
 You may need to update the `namespace` field under `metadata` in case you want to deploy in a namespace that isn't `odh-applications`.
 3. To find the url for Data Science pipelines, you can run the following command.
     ```bash
     $ oc get route -n <kdef_namespace> ds-pipeline-ui -o jsonpath='{.spec.host}'
     ```
     The value of `<kfdef_namespace>` should match the namespace field of the kfdef that you applied.
 4. Alternatively, you can access the route via the console.
 To do so:

     1. Go to `<kfdef_namespace>`
     2. Click on `Networking` in the sidebar on the left side.
     3. Click on `Routes`.
 It will take you to a new page in the console.
     4. Click the url under the `Location` column for the row item matching `ds-pipeline-ui`